 Five of the nine focus groups discussed recreation; specifically noting that cave wilderness should not be established for recreational purposes, as illustrated by the following stakeholder comment: "It's not for recreational use; it's for exploratory and documenting."
+Cordell et al (2003) findings indicated the public's growing interest in the nonuse values of wilderness.
 While it can be argued that cave explorers are recreating while they are mapping and inventorying a cave, they are producing scientific documents.
-It is questionable if cave visitors, whose primary interest in caves is for sport/adventure, would feel the same way about a non-recreation based wilderness designation.
+However, ilt is questionable if cave users visitors, spacing: Double